Azure/azure-powershell/documentation/migration-guides/Az.5.0.0-migration-guide.md

 ### Get-AzKeyVaultSecret

 The property `SecretValueText` of type `Microsoft.Azure.Commands.KeyVault.Models.PSKeyVaultSecret` has been removed.
-The property `SecretValueText` of type `Microsoft.Azure.Commands.KeyVault.Models.PSDeletedKeyVaultSecret` has been removed.
+The `SecretValueText` property has been replaced with `SecretValue`.

 #### Before